Seven-year-old in St. Louis is 11th child shot and killed in the area since June

 Breaking News Emails

-A seven-year-old boy in St. Louis was shot and killed on Monday, the 11th child in the area to die by gunshot wound since June.
+A 7-year-old boy in St. Louis was shot and killed on Monday, the 11th child in the area to die by gunfire since June.

-Xavior Usanga was killed in front of his home while playing with his siblings Monday afternoon, just days before the start of the new school year, according to NBC St. Louis affiliate KSDK.
+Xavior Usanga was playing with siblings in front of his house Monday afternoon, just days before the start of the new school year, according to NBC St. Louis affiliate KSDK.
 An 18-year-old male was also injured in the shooting, the St. Louis Metropolitan Police Department said.
-Officials found a firearm at the scene but are still looking for a suspect.
+Officials found a firearm at the scene but are still looking for the shooter.

-Xavior's death, the latest in a string of fatal shootings of children in the St. Louis area, angered local officials.

 St. Louis Mayor Lyda Krewson tweeted on Tuesday that she was "sick and outraged."